Program Operations Manager, YRS

 - Provides periodic evaluative reviews and/or in-house and external staff training to ensure that staff understand and continue to adhere to such standards.

 - Initiates requests for assistance or guidance from Supervisor to address new issues or complex concepts affecting adherence to professional standards.

 Qualifications: To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
 The requirements listed below are representative of the knowledge, skill, and/or ability required.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

 - Education and/or Experience: Two years of college credits.
-Two years supervisory experience and two years experience working with youth required.
+Two years supervisory experience and two years of full-time experience working with youth required.

 - Language Skills: Bilingual ability may be required.

 - Other Requirements: Per DCFS licensing requirements, the Program Operations Manager must be 25 years of age or older.

 - Computer Skills: Proficiency in Microsoft Office, Internet Explorer, Outlook/ Exchange; Windows operating systems; and other software routinely used by Heartland Alliance.